By Ernst Lamothe Jr.

 With people seeking various non-medical, non-invasive treatments to heal various issues in their lives, hypnosis has slowly gained traction as an option.

 Hypnosis is a type of guided therapy used in psychological and medical treatments.
-Treating anxiety, depression, addictions and fears, hypnosis can improve sleep and quality of life.
+Treating anxiety, depression, using prescription drug detox LA for addictions and fears, hypnosis can improve sleep and quality of life.

 Shrivastava holds a master’s degree in psychological development from the University of Rochester and has worked at Unity Health System for 20 years offering mental health services to treat a wide range of mental illnesses.

 “Medication is not the only answer to problems.
-Sometimes the side effects of prescribed medication are worse than original symptoms,” said Shrivastava.
+Sometimes the side effects of prescribed medication are worse than original symptoms,” said Shrivastava after stressing on their options for the right precautions to be taken.
 “There are many pain management solutions that don’t involve drugs.”

 Here are five issues that hypnosis can treat, according to her.

 The fear of public speaking is the most common phobia ahead of death, spiders or heights.
 The National Institute of Mental Health reports that public speaking anxiety, or gloss phobia, affects about 73% of the population.
 The underlying fear is judgment or negative evaluation by others.
 Public speaking anxiety is considered a social anxiety disorder.
 One of Shrivastava’s clients had such a fear of public speaking that he would get nervous even in conference calls.

 “He would have panic attacks before going on conference calls,” she said.
 “But after doing several regression sessions where you go into people’s childhood we figured his fear stemmed from a traumatic experience when he was young.
 We get the whole picture and it was because he was bullied in school at a young age when he had to give a speech where he forgot his lines.”